-Our Engineering courses in the Los Angeles region offer an unforgettable experience!
+Our Engineering programs in the Los Angeles region are designed for big time fun!
 Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
-It’s a fantastic way for your son or daughter to tackle challenges just like an engineer and acquire important 21st century skills along the way!
+Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
+Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!

 An Education Designed for the 21st Century